-Prohibition of the use of a trade mark registered in the name of an agent or representative
+Prohibition of the Use of a Trade Mark Registered in the Name of an Agent or Representative

-- 1. Where a trade mark is registered in the name of the agent or representative of a person who is the proprietor of that trade mark, without the proprietor's consent, the latter shall be entitled to either or both of the following: - (a) to oppose the use of his trade mark by his agent or representative; - (b) to demand the assignment of the trade mark in his favour. - 2.
+- 1. Where a trade mark is registered in the name of the agent or representative of a person who is the proprietor of that trade mark, without the proprietor's consent, the latter shall be entitled to either or both of the following: - (a) to oppose the use of his mark by his agent or representative; - (b) to demand the assignment of the trade mark in his favour. - 2.
 Paragraph 1 shall not apply where the agent or representative justifies his action.

-Article 14 Limitation of the effects of a trade mark
+Limitation of the Effects of a Trade Mark

-- 1. The trade mark shall not entitle the proprietor to prohibit a third party from using, in the course of trade: - (a) where the third party is a natural person, 30 his own full name or surname or address; - (b) signs or indications which are not distinctive or which concern the kind, quality, quantity, intended purpose, value, geographical origin, the time of production of goods or of rendering of the service, or other characteristics of goods or services; - (c) the trade mark where that is necessary for the purpose of identifying or referring to goods or services as those of the proprietor of the trade mark, in particular to indicate the intended purpose of a product or service, in particular as accessories or spare parts.
+- 1. The trade mark shall not entitle the proprietor to prohibit a third party from using, in the course of trade: - (a) where the third party is a natural person, the name or address of the third party; - (b) signs or indications which are not distinctive or which concern the kind, quality, quantity, intended purpose, value, geographical origin, the time of production of goods or of rendering of the service, or other characteristics of goods or services; - (c) the trade mark for the purpose of identifying or referring to goods or services as those of the proprietor of the trade mark, in particular, where the use of the trade mark is necessary to indicate the intended purpose of a product or service, in particular as accessories or spare parts. - 2.
+Paragraph 1 shall only apply where the use made by the third party is in accordance with honest practices in industrial or commercial matters. - 3.
+The trade mark shall not entitle the proprietor to prohibit a third party from using, in the course of trade, an earlier right which only applies in a particular locality if that right is recognised by the laws of the Member State in question and within the limits of the territory in which it is recognised.